Danielle Fishel

+After Boy Meets World, Fishel appeared in a number of films; her first feature film role being in the 2000 comedy Longshot.
+She also acted in National Lampoon Presents Dorm Daze (2003) and its 2006 sequel, followed by the animated film The Chosen One (2007) and the drama Boiling Pot (2015).
+Fishel also made her directorial debut in 2016 with episodes of Girl Meets World, and has since directed episodes of other series, including Raven's Home (2019–2022), Coop & Cami Ask the World (2019–2020), Sydney to the Max (2019–2021), Just Roll with It (2020), and more.

-Fishel was the host of Style Network's The Dish, and appears in National Lampoon's Dorm Daze, as well as its sequel.
-She was a spokeswoman for Nutrisystem, and is also a resident reporter on PopSugar, and on their spin-off YouTube channel, PopSugar Girls Guide.
+Outside of fiction media, Fishel was the host of Style Network's The Dish (2008–2011), and is also a resident reporter on PopSugar, and on their spin-off YouTube channel, PopSugar Girls Guide.
+In 2025, she was a contestant in the 34th season of Dancing with the Stars, coming in eighth.

 Early life

-Fishel was born in Mesa, Arizona, the daughter of Jennifer, a personal manager, and Rick Fishel, former President of Masimo Corporation.
-She is of partial Maltese descent.
+Fishel was born in Mesa, Arizona, the daughter of Jennifer, a personal manager, and Rick Fishel, former president of Masimo Corporation.
+Fishel is of maternal Maltese descent through both grandparents.
 She graduated from Calabasas High School in Calabasas, California in 1999.

 Career

 1991–1998: Career beginnings and debut

 In 1991, at the age of 10, Fishel was discovered in a community theater where she performed in two productions, The Wizard of Oz and Peter Pan.
-She quickly moved on to do voice-overs and commercials, including several as a Barbie Girl for Mattel.
+She quickly moved on to do voiceovers and commercials, including several as a Barbie Girl for Mattel.
 Soon after, she appeared on two episodes of the hit show Full House, guest starring as a character named Jennifer.
 She also had a small role on Harry and the Hendersons, playing Jessica.
 Fishel's mother became her full-time manager.

-In 1993, at the age of 12, Fishel began her well-known role as Topanga Lawrence-Matthews on the ABC series Boy Meets World.
+In 1993, at the age of 12, she began her role as Topanga Lawrence-Matthews on the ABC series Boy Meets World.
+Initially a different actress was cast, but series Michael Jacobs did not like her performance and therefore replaced her with Fishel.
 Originally written as a small part, Topanga became a recurring role.
 After a successful first year, Fishel became a show regular.
-Fishel's character was a sparky, intelligent girl who was mature beyond her years; she replaced the nerdy Stuart Minkus as the brains of the class.
 The show ended in 2000 after seven years.

-Fishel was on the cover of Seventeen in December 1998.
-She took home a 1998 Young Star for Best Performance by a Young Actress in a Comedy TV Series.
-In June 1999, she was one of "The 21 Hottest Stars Under 21" as presented by Teen People.
-Fishel was on the cover of GQs hottest stars to watch in GQ's 1997 October issue.
+Fishel was on the cover of Seventeen magazine in December 1998.
+She won an award, the 1998 Young Star for Best Performance by a Young Actress in a Comedy TV Series.
+In June 1999, she was one of "The 21 Hottest Stars Under 21" in Teen People magazine.
+She was on the cover of GQ magazine's hottest stars to watch in the October 1997 issue.
 She appeared in the music video for "Until You Loved Me" by Canadian music group The Moffatts.